What are the common causes of Birth Trauma Resolution & PTSD?

 How imaginative we are also plays a part.
 It is very normal after a traumatic birth to talk it through with your family and friends to make sense of the situation.
 However, if a mother has a particularly creative mind and a very powerful imagination whereby she is able to visualise events clearly and easily, then she may relive and engage heavily in the details of the traumatic experience as she tells it to other people.
 She is, in effect, traumatising herself all over again.

-This also means that being asked to relive a traumatic experience as part of a de-briefing session with the hospital, can inadvertently make highly imaginative women relive the event, adding and an extra layer of trauma.
+This also means that being asked to relive a traumatic experience as part of a de-briefing session with the hospital, can inadvertently make highly imaginative women relive the event, adding an extra layer of trauma to an already powerful emotional memory.

 Is it only horrific birth experiences that cause trauma?